 Children and Adolescents and Young Adults (AYAs)

 Rates of New Cancers

-Incidence rates decreased for six cancers among males between 2013 and 2017: lung and bronchus, larynx, urinary bladder, colon and rectum, stomach, and brain and ONS.
-However, incidence rates increased for five cancers: testis, melanoma of the skin, kidney and renal pelvis, oral cavity and pharynx, and pancreas.
+Incidence rates decreased for 8 cancers among men between 2014-2018: lung and bronchus, larynx, urinary bladder, stomach, thyroid, colon and rectum, non-Hodgkin lymphoma, and brain and ONS.
+However, incidence rates increased for 3 cancers: pancreas, kidney and renal pelvis, and testis.

-Incidence rates decreased for six cancers among females between 2013 and 2017: ovary, lung and bronchus, colon and rectum, urinary bladder, thyroid, and brain and ONS.
-However, incidence rates increased for 8 of the 18 most common cancers: liver and intrahepatic bile duct, melanoma of the skin, corpus and uterus, myeloma, pancreas, kidney and renal pelvis, breast, and oral cavity and pharynx.
+Incidence rates decreased for 7 cancers among women between 2014-2018: thyroid, ovary, colon and rectum, lung and bronchus, urinary bladder, brain and ONS, and non-Hodgkin lymphoma.
+However, incidence rates increased for 7 of the 18 most common cancers: melanoma, liver and intrahepatic bile duct, myeloma, kidney and renal pelvis, pancreas, breast, and oral cavity and pharynx.

-Overall cancer incidence rates for AYAs aged 15-39 increased an average of 0.9% per year between 2013 and 2017, and an average of 0.7% per year for children during that period.
+Overall cancer incidence rates for AYAs aged 15-39 increased an average of 0.9% per year between 2014 and 2018, and incidence rates were stable (neither increased nor decreased) for children aged 0-14 during that period.

-The most common cancer types among children included leukemia, brain and other nervous system, and lymphoma, with increasing trends for all three from 2001-2017.
+The most common cancer types among children included leukemia, brain and other nervous system, and lymphoma, with cases increasing by 0.7% - 0.9% per year on average for all three during 2001-2018.

-Factors in Changing Cancer Trends: Treatment Advances, Cancer Risk Factors, and Screening
+Factors in Changing Cancer Trends: Treatment Advances, Risk Factors, and Screening

 For more detailed information on factors associated with changes in cancer trends, including more cancer types, subtype information, and risk factors like viral infections, read the full report.